 Started working in 1995

-Supported the monitoring of 25 million acres (10.1 million hectares) of Indigenous land
+Support community forest monitoring on 10.1 million acres (4.1 million hectares) of Indigenous land

 Guyana is comprised of 10 regions.
-Rainforest Foundation US focuses its work in Guyana in regions 7, 8 and 9, which comprise much of Guyana’s wild mountainous interior, as well as regions 1 and 2, which are home to a number of coastal indigenous communities that protect and restore carbon-rich mangrove ecosystems.
+Rainforest Foundation US focuses its work in regions 7, 8 and 9, which comprise much of the country’s mountainous interior.
+We also work in regions 1 and 2, which are home to a number of coastal Indigenous communities that protect and restore carbon-rich mangrove ecosystems.

 Our current initiatives in Guyana include:

 Rainforest Foundation US supports the monitoring of 10.1 million acres of Indigenous peoples’ land throughout Guyana.
-We work along with Wapichan, Macushi, Patamona, Arekuna and Akawaio communities to monitor and protect over 141,640 hectares from mining and other threats, particularly increased gold mining.
-In 2015 the Wapichan won the UNDP Equator Prize for their innovative mapping and monitoring work – including the use of community-built drones to monitor deforestation caused by illegal mining.
+We work along with Wapichan, Macushi, Patamona, Arekuna, and Akawaio communities to monitor and protect their rainforest territories from mining and other threats.
+In 2015, the Wapichan people received the UNDP Equator Prize for their innovative mapping and monitoring work, including the use of community-built drones to monitor deforestation caused by illegal mining.

-Guyana’s rugged interior is a mix of towering mountains, sprawling natural savannas and vast forests.
-Guyana is home to approximately 4% of known animal species, including iconic Amazonian species: jaguar, giant river otter, harpy eagle, Brazilian tapir, giant anteater and giant armadillo.
-Unique tepui and natural savannas give Guyana exceptionally high levels of endemism, meaning many species are unique to this specific geographic location.
+Guyana’s rugged interior is a blend of towering mountains, sprawling savannas, and vast rainforests.
+This biodiverse haven hosts around 4% of all known animal species, including iconic Amazonian species such as jaguars, giant river otters, harpy eagles, tapirs, giant anteaters, and giant armadillos.
+The distinctive tepui formations and natural savannas in Guyana lead to exceptionally high levels of endemism, meaning many species are unique to this specific geographic location.

 The Amerindian Act—established in 2006—serves as the country’s legal framework for Indigenous people’s governance and land management.
-Unfortunately, it contains many outdated and misguided clauses that severely undermine territorial security for indigenous peoples.
-Passing comprehensive reforms to the Act is one of the highest priorities of the indigenous movement in Guyana.
+Unfortunately, it contains many outdated and misguided clauses that severely undermine territorial security for Indigenous peoples.
+Passing comprehensive reforms to the Act is one of the highest priorities for the Indigenous movement in Guyana.

-While Guyana is currently a net carbon sink, with relatively low deforestation rates compared to other countries in the region.
+Guyana is currently a net carbon sink, maintaining relatively low deforestation rates compared to other countries in the region.
 However, the discovery of some of the world’s largest offshore oil reserves has the potential to change this status dramatically.
-While oil drilling means increased financial resources for Guyana, it also poses new potential risks for previously isolated Indigenous communities in the interior of the country, following an increase in large-scale development projects, including roads, agribusiness and energy infrastructure.
+While oil drilling means increased financial resources for Guyana, it also poses new potential risks for previously isolated Indigenous communities in the interior of the country, following an increase in large-scale development projects, including roads, agribusiness, and energy infrastructure.

 Looping video of mining in Arau, Guyana.
 Credit: Michael McGarrell, Amerindian Peoples Association